Site designed/maintained by

 Keynsham Town Hall, shops and clock tower are built on the site of 'Cheapside' and included a slaughter house, pub, cafe and shoe shop...

 ...Saltford Manor House is believed to be the oldest inhabited manor house in England

 Over a period of more than 40 years the Society has amassed a large archive of photographs, documents, maps and transcripts from primary sources and newspaper articles.

 Membership of Keynsham & Saltford Local History Society is open to anyone who is interested in the history of the Keynsham and Saltford area.
 You do not have to live in the area.

-In order to join simply print and complete this form, and send it with your cheque made payable to Keynsham & Saltford LHS to:- The Membership Secretary, c/o 31, Windrush Road, Keynsham, Bristol, BS31 1QN
+In order to join simply click the button below, print and complete the form, and send it with your cheque made payable to Keynsham & Saltford LHS to:- The Membership Secretary, 39 West View Road, Keynsham, BRISTOL BS31 2UE

 Join Keynsham & Saltford Local History Society to find out more about your area